 The present study provides a detailed description of the gross morphology and radiographic observations of the ostrich liver, with a focus on the intrahepatic course of the hepatic duct.
 The ostrich liver exhibited a unique structure, with two lobes and a thick isthmus connecting them.
 The absence of a gall bladder resulted in a single hepato-enteric duct, and the radiographic images revealed a complex branching pattern of ductal divisions within the liver.
 The right intralobar duct was unpaired and the undivided right lobe.
 The left intralobar duct was observed to divide into proximal and distal intralobar ducts, with the distal intralobar duct giving rise to branches contributing to both the isthmic and interlobular regions.
 These findings suggest a specialized bile drainage system within the hepatic parenchyma of ostrich.
-The comparative observations on the intrahepatic course of the bile duct (hepatic and cystic ducts) among the aves need to be established to illuminate the bile drainage system on the backdrop of climatic adaptations and its importance on evolutionary lines.
+The comparative observations on the intrahepatic course of the bile duct (hepatic and cystic ducts) among birds need to be established to illuminate the bile drainage system on the backdrop of climatic adaptations and its importance on evolutionary lines.
 Since a definitive hepatic vein could not be observed in the present case, further studies are required to explore and confirm the presence or absence of a distinguishable hepatic vein in ostriches.